surniaulula/wpsso/readme.txt

 * *Bugfixes*
 	* None.
 * *Developer Notes*
+	* Added 'wp-editor' and 'wp-edit-post' as dependencies for the 'block-editor-admin.js' script.
 	* Added two new WpssoSchema methods for the WPSSO JSON Pro add-on:
 		* add_aggregate_offer_data();
 		* get_single_offer_data();